dhellmann/pymotw-3/source/re/index.rst

 .. {{{end}}}

-Instead of looking ahead for ``noreply`` in the username portion of the email address, the pattern can also be written using a *negative look behind* assertion after the username is matched using the syntax ``(?<!pattern)``.
+Instead of looking ahead for ``noreply`` in the username portion of the email address, the pattern can alternatively be written using a *negative look behind* assertion after the username is matched using the syntax ``(?<!pattern)``.